 - 2 finely-woven cloths

-Directions: place 4 C raspberries in a glass jar or bowl.
-Add approximately 6 C water.
+- Place 4 cups raspberries in a glass jar or bowl.
+Add approximately 6 cups water.
 Cover the mouth of container with a cloth and secure to keep fruit flies out.

-When dripping has ceased, toss berries or save for morning smoothies.
-Place another 4 C of new raspberries in the container or jar.
+- When dripping has ceased, toss berries or save for morning smoothies.
+Place another 4 cups of new raspberries in the container or jar.

-Let it also set for 24 hrs.
+- Let it also set for 24 hrs.
 Strain as instructed above and toss the old berries.
-On day 3, repeat the process by pouring twice-infused liquid over another 4 C fresh fruit, once again letting it stand for 24 hrs.
+On day 3, repeat the process by pouring twice-infused liquid over another 4 cups fresh fruit, once again letting it stand for 24 hrs.
 Strain liquid for the 3rd time.